vihitshah/python-mini-projects/README.md

-Python mini projects - practice

-A few small python exercises that explore basic data structures and input handling, learning to practice tuples, lists, and dictionaries

-Included projects-

-1a: List pair generator

-- Takes a list of numbers and generates all possible ordered pairs

-1b: Dictionary filter

-- Builds a dictionary with list values, filters even elements in each list.

-1c: Tuple input and summation

--Accepts user input to build a tuple of tuples -Performs element wise summation of three fixed size tuples

 PhotosyntheSound

 An interactive application that translates plant-generated electrical signals into soothing sound frequencies.
 This project bridges nature, technology, and wellness, turning the hidden bio-signals of plants into therapeutic sounds for relaxation, meditation, and mental health support.